- The CA Voice

 Overheard at CA

 “Let’s play some ice cream!
-Pretend it’s Van Leeuwan.” -Zayan
+Pretend it’s Van Leeuwan.” -Zayan Zayan is an 8-year-old verbal communicator and gestalt language processor. |

 Do it at home: Visit Your Local Library!

 There are so many language opportunities within a simple visit to your library.
 In addition to the many events and child-friendly activities that might be on your library’s calendar, a solo visit can be just as beneficial.
 You can plan ahead and look for a specific book or topic, plan questions to ask the librarian, or simply let your child explore.
 Parents can guide children to areas of potential interest, or model adult reading behavior by perusing books of your own.
+There is also something special that happens when kids are given their own library card.
+They often feel a sense of ownership or pride knowing that not only is it theirs, but it holds power.
+What would they check out if given free reign? |

 There is also something special that happens when kids are given their own library card.